GoogleCloudPlatform/professional-services/examples/dataproc-idle-shutdown/README.md

 ## Logging

 The monitor script will continously log all idle checks and shutdown events via Stackdriver logging to a file called "idle-check-log".
 This log can be viewed in the Google Cloud Platform console under Monitoring->Logging->(Search for the log name of 'idle-check-log')

+## Open Issues & Roadmap
+In the future, we hope to add support for other analytical engines and/or processes.
+Presto, MySQL shell running DML/DDL, and Flink are just a few examples.
+Feel free to create an issue within the repo with any request and/or submit a pull request with added functionality!

 ## License
 [APACHE LICENSE, VERSION 2.0](./LICENSE)